CruuzAzul/appwrite-workshop/docs/en/workshop/database/realtime.md

 ---
 <br/>

-In AppVenture, you can add this functionality by going to the `CoordinatesCardList` component in `src/workshop/components/database`, and adding the `unsubscribe` function in the `useEffect`.
+In AppVenture, you can add this functionality by going to the `CoordinatesCardsList` component in `src/workshop/components/database`, and adding the `unsubscribe` function in the `useEffect`.
 This function is called when the component is created and will open a connection with your database to keep the list of coordinates up to date! and completing